hazelnaught/floating-mushrooms/README.md

 This AR experience is optimal for mobile phones.
-Better to use it outdoors, or large space rather than in a small room.
+Better to use it outdoors, or in a large space rather than in a small room.

 preview page :
 https://mighty-thoracic-land.glitch.me/